Exchange Value Intercultural, 2015-16

 Papers, Stamps, Desk, chair, folders, archive, photocopies and Cupboard cabinet

-The occidental definition of culture includes aspects like the customs, habits, practices, daily rituals, clothing, society values and behaviour rules.
+The occidental definition of culture includes aspects such as the customs, habits, practices, daily rituals, clothing, society values and behaviour rules.

-When people migrate to a country with a different cultural identity there is a phase of cultural assimilation that is different in every case: some people don’t want to integrate in the new country, others assume the dominant aspects of society and conserve the own culture in private and some others forget their origins.
-Sometimes, people in the destination countries try immigrants to adopt the values, norms and behaviour of the destination country.
+When people migrate to a country with a different cultural identity experiences a phase of cultural assimilation that is different in every case: some people don’t want to join in the culture of the new country, others assume the dominant aspects of society and conserve the own culture in private and some others forget their origins.
+Often, people in the destination countries try immigrants to adopt the values, norms and behaviour of the destination country.

 This is a contemporary way of colonisation.

-But nevertheless intercultural process is more about communication between groups of people with different cultural identities where hegemony is not allowed.
+But nevertheless intercultural process is more about communication between groups of people with different cultural identities where hegemony is doesn't happen.

 Exchange Value.
 Intercultural is about processes of cultural assimilation and culture hegemony in the context of the actual situation in concern to refugees and migratory movements in Europe and the role that the bureaucracy plays in this processes to propose an intercultural way of acting.

-In this context the artist takes the role of a fictive State: she decides a protocol to follow, gives instructions for the paper form, she says how to organise the papers, how to archive them following a system and she validates the papers with a seal.
+In this context the artist takes the role of a fictive State: she decides a protocol to follow, gives instructions for the paper form, she says how to organise the papers, how to archive them following a system and she validates the papers as an art work with a seal.